Anthoony2023/bess-diagnostics/cases/Case-001_When_SOH_Looks_Wrong/README.md

 ## Evidence 04 — Ambient Temperature

-Ambient temperature at the five identified regeneration events was observed as:
+Ambient temperature was controlled at 24°C during the identified regeneration events.
+No ambient-temperature variation was observed that could explain the events.

-- 24.0°C
-- 24.0°C
-- 24.0°C
-- 24.0°C
-- 24.0°C

-No ambient-temperature variation was observed at these events.

-Therefore, ambient temperature variation is not supported as an explanation for the observed regeneration events in this dataset.

-This does not by itself prove the underlying physical mechanism of the capacity excursions.

 ---